 2020 tickets now available just click the Book Online button

-Important notice: The first trip of the season has been delayed until July 1st.
-We will offer the 1 3/4 wilderness train ride starting June 15th.
-Covid-19 safety rules will be in place for both tours.
-Face coverings must be worn in the gift shop, on the train, and while boarding, and when entering enclosed food and restroom areas.
+Important notice: Covid-19 safety rules will be in place for both tours.
+Reservations recommended.
+Masks must be worn in the gift shop, on the train, and while boarding the boat, and when entering the enclosed food and restroom areas, or anytime 6 foot spacing isn't available.
 Boat seating will be spaced out so once seated masks can be removed.
 Please be prepared to follow these rules while touring with us to insure everyone's safety

 Opening June 15, 2020